markcarey/airtist/README.md

 2. ERC20 Approval transactions are sent from the Safe to facilitate the first and future mints.
 3. Sent via Gelato Relay, a transaction is sent to start streaming `3 pAInt` per month to the Safe.
 4. Also via Gelato Relay, the minting transaction is sent to mint the NFT to the shared AxelART NFT contract.
+5. If a remote chain is chosen, a tranport transaction is also sent via Gelato Relay.

-Remember, the above 4 transactions happen *behind the scenes*.
+Remember, the above 4-5 transactions happen *behind the scenes*.
 From the user's perspective _all they did was check a box or tap a link_.

 #### Gelato Relay Sponsored ERC2771 Calls

 AxelART uses [Gelato Relay](https://docs.gelato.network/developer-services/relay) to send tokens and NFTs to users' Safes (and one more action discussed below).
 These requests are signed and submitted on-chain by Gelato relayers, with gas paid from AxelART's [Gelato 1 Balance](https://docs.gelato.network/developer-services/relay/payment-and-fees#1balance) account.
-Each of the three contracts deployed by AxelART support [ERC2771 Context](https://docs.gelato.network/developer-services/relay/quick-start/erc-2771) which enables secure transactions to be signed by AxelART but relayed onchain by Gelato Relayers.
+Each of the contracts deployed by AxelART support [ERC2771 Context](https://docs.gelato.network/developer-services/relay/quick-start/erc-2771) which enables secure transactions to be signed by AxelART but relayed onchain by Gelato Relayers.
 This works seamlessly with OpenZeppelin's `AccessControl` permissions to restrict functions to authorized signers.

 ### Subsequent NFT Minting

 Subsequent NFT minting triggers a single transaction -- via Gelato Relay -- to mint the NFT to their Safe, while withdrawing `1 pAInt` from the Safe for each NFT minted of their own art (or the required amount of `pAInt` or `WETH` if minting others’ art).
-If a user has less than `1 pAInt` they cannot mint and must wait until they accumulate enough via the incoming stream (or by other means 🦄)
+If a user has less than `1 pAInt` they cannot mint and must wait until they accumulate enough via the incoming stream (or by other means 🦄).
+Again, a second transport transaction is triggered if a remote chain was chosen.

 #### Selling NFTs without a Deployed Safe to receive Payment?